ansys/pyaedt-examples/examples/04-low_frequency/general/index.rst

 General
 ~~~~~~~

-These examples use PyAEDT to show some general examples
+These examples use PyAEDT to show some general applications.

 .. nbgallery::